garkpit/RT-Vault/Approvals project/sv5vax technical notes/Milestones/2025-08-31 - sv5vax milestone - videoFabricWithZoom README.md

 Compare:
 [[Architecture description BEFORE clean up]] [[Architecture description AFTER clean up]]
 Plus, I also logged the Plan and the after Review.
-(If you dig around Claude chats you will find the goty details, but actually following the sequence is almost impossible; I used the Chat branching technique often.
+(If you dig around Claude chats you will find the gory details, but actually following the sequence is almost impossible; I used the Chat branching technique often.